jrhoward/examples/golang-http/README.md

 ## TODO

 1. Validate JWT coming from down stream, can use configuration for this.
-See Raman's example
+See Raman's example | config
-2. Implment logic for routing based on 3 variables, region, ? and model ( eg chatgpt or claude), can use Goloang templates if we can unit test them
+2. Implment logic for routing based on 3 variables, region, provider and model ( eg chatgpt or claude, azure ), can use Goloang templates if we can unit test them | filters or multiple hosts
-3. Parse response body from LLM and expose values as metrics for prometheus
+3. Parse response body from LLM and expose values as metrics for prometheus | Stats golang filter